 Novak Djokovic puts sloppy start behind him in win over Gregor Dimitrov

-Novak Djokovic had to overcome a sluggish start before he defeated Gregor Dimitrov 7-6 6-1 to reach the fourth round of the Indian Wells ATP Masters.
+Novak Djokovic had to overcome a sluggish start before he defeated Gregor Dimitrov 7-6 6-1 in Indian Wells.

 The world No 1 trailed 4-1 in the opening set, but Dimitrov let his advantage slip with a string of errors and Djokovic battled back to win in 67 minutes.